ansient0/lwotc/README.md

 Here's a headline list of features of this mod

 ### Podless
 * As soon as you are spotted, every enemy in the map activates.
-Enemy count, XCOM HP, and defensive tools are redesigned with that in mind.
+Enemy count, XCOM HP and injury recovery times, and defensive tools are all redesigned with this in mind.

 ### Revamped concealment
 * With some exceptions, shared concealment now breaks at the start of the 2nd turn.